ArtistXoder/mozmile/README.md

 # Last I made it Easy
 Because I hate having to go to multiable sites for information!
 And I want to help new people.
-Some of these name are company's and copyrighed name I do not own these I am using these for educational use only
+Some of these name are companies and copyrighed name I do not own these I am using these for educational use only